 The Empty Space: The Deadly Theatre

-Of course many readers of The Drama Teacher would most have likely read or studied this wonderful book.
+Many readers of The Drama Teacher would most likely have read or studied this wonderful book.
 First delivered as a series of lectures at four UK universities titled “The Empty Space: Theatre Today”, they were later compiled into a book with four distinct sections: The Deadly Theatre, The Holy Theatre, The Rough Theatre, and The Immediate Theatre.

 The Deadly Theatre

 I can take any empty space and call it a bare stage.
 A man walks across this empty space whilst someone else is watching him, and this is all that is needed for an act of theatre to be engaged.

 The Deadly Theatre can at first sight be taken for granted, because it means bad theatre.